ThanosKa/magic-room/README.md

 - ✅ Replicate outputs auto-expire (48 hours)
 - ✅ Rate limiting prevents abuse
 - ✅ Stripe never has access to uploaded images
-- ✅ All webhooks signature-verified
+- ✅ Clerk/Stripe webhooks signature-verified

 See [Privacy Policy](/privacy) and [Terms of Service](/terms) for details.